fsantiag/sonar-clojure/README.md

 ### Eastwood
 [Eastwood](https://github.com/jonase/eastwood) is a lintter for Clojure (no CLJS support) which detects for example misplaced docstrings
  , def in defs and tests which always returns true.

+### Ancient

+[Ancient] is a plugin to check your project for outdated dependencies and plugins and  suggest updates.
+The Sonarqube plugin marks these as minor vulnerabilities to project.clj file.

 >This plugin was inspired in the previous [SonarClojure](https://github.com/zmsp/sonar-clojure) that at this moment is not under development anymore and doesn't support SonarQube 6.7.
 Since the changes to port